 This weeks blog is brought to you by our latest super talented guest blogger.
-Welcome and we hope you enjoy his article on Strava and everything you need to know, we love it!
+Welcome and we hope you enjoy his article on Strava everything you need to know & more, we love it!

 Hey there everyone, my name is Drew.
 I’m a dirt-loving, ultra-runner from the US and I happen to use Strava.
 I’m happily married, have 2 great kids, and the ultra-running community has become the family I never knew I had.
 I started running about 8 years ago and discovered it was just what this heart needed in order to heal.
 Today, I race competitively at the 50K distance and greater, with plans to race my first 100-miler within the next year.
-I started using Strava about 18 months ago and have learned to embrace it as a way to stay connected to the people who mean a great deal to me, while also maintaining a mountain of valuable data.
+I started using Strava about 18 months ago.
+I have learned to embrace it as a way to stay connected to the people who mean a great deal to me, while also maintaining a mountain of valuable data.
 You can find me on Strava as Drew Roberts, or on twitter as @drewsoped

 While certainly not new to fitness tracker apps, Strava is still considered obscure among anyone who doesn’t run or bike.
 In fact, even if you participate in either of these two activities, there’s certainly no guarantee you’ve ever heard of Strava.
 So what is Strava?
 In a nutshell, Strava was created as a way to track your workouts and then share them with like-minded friends.
 It’s a type of social media, to be fair, but it’s also nothing like Facebook or Twitter.
 Its centric nature allows for a very specific experience, giving users the ability to interact with their own team, of sorts.